 Within seven (7) working days of receiving this notification, the Dean of Student Success will contact the people involved, gather relevant information and/or documentation, and attempt to arrive at a mutually satisfactory resolution between student and staff.

-All parties will be notified of the resolution in writing and established filing procedures will be followed with the Vice President of Student Affairs.
+All parties will be notified of the resolution in writing and established filing procedures will be followed with the Vice President of Student Learning and Success.

 Step 5: Appeal Process